kinderhead/french2-site/src/assets/passe-avoir-oral-1.md

 ## **Le passé composé**

-In small groups (3-4) have a conversation about your previous break using le passé composé avec avoir.
+In small groups (3-4) have a conversation about your previous break using le passé composé.
 A cheat sheet is allowed and take 5 minutes or so to prepare a couple talking points.
 The conversation should last for at least 3-5 minutes.

 Ideas: